Soft Optimal Stop For 99% Guarantee

 Boost License, as described in ./LICENSE (unless precised otherwise).

-Starting point:
+Starting point: Secretary Problem

-(illustration by cmglee - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=163173987)
+(illustration by cmglee - Own work, CC BY-SA 4.0, original)

-The Secretary Problem & its Optimal Stop solution (37%…) sound nice, but 37% also means that one has a 37% chance to end up with the fallback solution - i.e. to pick the last candidate.
-Indeed, if one already saw the best possible candidate before the 37% cutoff, then one mechanically ends up picking the last candidate (case 3 in the above figure), which gives a pretty random result.
+Indeed, if - like in case 3 in the above figure - one already saw the best possible candidate (white star) before the 37% cutoff, then one mechanically ends up picking the last candidate (marked in yellow), which gives a pretty random result.
 The output can be pretty bad, so the reliability is not guaranteed, at least not over a single pass.

 And in life, there are quite a few single pass situations.

-So we need a strategy to maximize the worst case.
+Then we need a strategy to maximize the worst case.
 To that effect, we

 choose to maximize the score of the 1% lowest percentile across the results of